Periodicity and Free Periodicity of Alternating Knots: Lens Links and Free Periodic Links

-\item Given a $(q,r)$-lens link under the form described by Equation (10), in order to visualize its $q$-symmetry in the 3-space, the $r$ full turns should be distributed in $q$-parts along the band; $\omega$ is associated to $r \over q$-th turns (Fig.9). \end{enumerate} \end{remark}
+\item Given a $(q,r)$-lens link described by Equation (10), we visualize its $q$-symmetry in the 3-space by distributing $q$ times of the $1 \over q$-th of $r$ twists along the band that corresponds to $\omega$. \end{enumerate} \end{remark}